cloudboss/easyto/README.md

 ```
 env:
   - name: PGPASSWORD
-    # password resolved from ssm
+    # The value of `password` is resolved from Secrets Manager.
     value: $(password)
 env-from:
   - secrets-manager:
+      # The contents of /database/abc/credentials is a JSON mapping one level deep containing the key `password`.
       secret-id: /database/abc/credentials
 ```